Take a break from the heat

 There's nothing like a covered verandah or patio for relaxing out of the sun.
 In a small garden you can easily put up a pergola or gazebo - even a free-standing one - to provide plenty of shade for relaxation and entertaining.

 Garden furniture is essential for taking time out in the garden, or for entertaining family and friends, but you don't need to spend a fortune.
-We've tackled more than a few projects on making garden furniture at a fraction of what it would cost to buy.
+We've tackled more than a few projects on making garden furniture at a fraction of what it would cost to buy and you will find plenty of ideas and tutorials in our Garden and DIY sections.

 As I often say, there are no rules when it comes to setting out and creating a patio, entertainment area, or quiet spot in the garden.
 All you need is the perfect garden furniture, a few accessories and soft furnishings in your choice of colour, and your own personality to design a comfortable area that is shady and cool.